chunky-dev/chunky/README.md

 <details>
 <summary><strong>Why is there noise/grain/random bright dots in the render?</strong></summary>

-> This is not a bug, but an unfortunate effect of [the rendering algorithm][9] used in Chunky.
+> This is not a bug, but an unfortunate effect of [the rendering algorithm][chunky-dev-rendering] used in Chunky.
 Torches and other small light sources cause a very random illumination and it takes a long time to render such light nicely.
 >
 > You can disable emitters under the Lighting tab in the Render Controls dialog to remove most of the random bright dots.
 Note that rendering for a longer time will eventually remove the noise, though it may take a very long time.
 >
-> Another way of removing the noise is using the [Denoiser Plugin][10].
+> Another way of removing the noise is using the [Denoiser Plugin][chunky-denoiser].
 While this can yield good results in most cases, it may distort the image in some cases.
 </details>

 <details>